 Here at Booky, we’ve got the scoop!

-You probably already know about international franchises like Little Caesars and Hui Lau Shan making waves in Manila.
+You already know about international franchises like Little Caesars and Hui Lau Shan making waves in Manila earlier this year, including a one-day pop-up by In-N-Out that took us all by surprise.
 But what if we told you that’s not all we’re getting in 2019?
 There’s still so much to look forward to!